 - The University has reason to believe that you have not supplied all relevant information or have supplied false or misleading information relating to your application to the University or to any relevant unspent criminal convictions;

 - As a result of your actions, the University is unable to find a suitable placement, which is required to complete your programme.

 A decision requiring you to leave the University will be taken in accordance with the relevant procedure and subject to any right of appeal or review.
 If the University has good reason for expelling you and does so in accordance with the relevant procedure, the University will not compensate you for any loss or damage you may suffer as a result.

 The University is committed to providing a high-quality educational experience, supported by a range of academic and administrative services and facilities.
 From time to time, however, things do go wrong, and if the matter cannot be resolved informally, the University provides students with a system for raising concerns and complaints about both academic and non-academic matters.
 The Code of Practice on Student Concerns and Complaints sets out a procedure for dealing with students’ complaints fairly, consistently and as quickly as possible.
-Students who are dissatisfied with a decision relating to a complaint they have raised may be able to complain to the Office of the Independent Adjudicator (OIA), an independent body which reviews student complaints.
+Students who are dissatisfied with a decision relating to a complaint they have raised may be able to complain to the Office of the Independent Adjudicator (OIA) an independent body which reviews student complaints; more information about the OIA is available on its website at: www.oiahe.org.uk.
 The Code of Practice on Admissions sets out the procedure for asking for a review of decisions made in the application and admissions process.